Flerp/RetroCake/README.md

 So far this script ahs the following capabilities:

-1. Fully install and setup EmulationStation and RetroPie from the latest builds (Or Stable Releases if chosen).
+1. Fully install and setup EmulationStation and RetroArch from the latest builds (Or Stable Releases if chosen).
 2. Generate a functional es_systems.cfg (Just needs ROM paths).
 3. Manage the es_systems.cfg file to add your ROM paths.
 4. Clean any and all files created by this script.